zahramoghaddasi/Seventh-Assignment-Socket-Programming/README.md

   - [FileOutputStream](https://jenkov.com/tutorials/java-io/fileoutputstream.html)
   - [PrintWriter](https://jenkov.com/tutorials/java-io/printwriter.html)

-- A high quality place to learn how to work and create json in java: (I highly recommend you to use Jackson library or JSON.org, Since other libraries seem to be deprecated by now.)
+Some links to learn how to work and create json in java: (You are highly recommended to use `Jackson` library or `JSON.org`, since other libraries seem to be deprecated by now!)
   -  [Working with jackson](https://jenkov.com/tutorials/java-json/jackson-installation.html)
   - [JSON.org](https://www.baeldung.com/java-org-json)